 - Spanish dictionary or guide.
 Download our survival Spanish pocket guide.
 Though English is widely spoken since Costa Rica is a touristic country, it is still helpful to know some phrases and words in Spanish.

-- Costa Rica waterproof map – though not absolutely necessary to have a physical map (Waze is the best GPS app), it is a good idea if you don’t plan to get a sim card.
+- Costa Rica waterproof map – though not absolutely necessary to have a physical map, it is a good idea if you don’t plan to get a sim card or rent a GPS.

 Remember, the Caribbean side can rain all year long, November and June are the rainiest months in Tortuguero and Puerto Viejo but it tends to rain more on this coast.